pureneelesh/openstorage/SDK_CHANGELOG.md

 ## Releases

+### v0.106.0 - (12/14/2020)

+* Add a spec for defining a service endpoint for sharedv4 volumes.

 ### v0.105.0 - (11/17/2020)

 * Use destination instance ID for cloud driver transfer job

 ### v0.104.0 - (11/05/2020)